AstroLabs-UK/SquadronDashboard/README.md

 ## Layout

 - **Left third:** weather — temperature, feels-like, and condition, always visible
-- **Right two-thirds:** rotates every 10 seconds through Leaderboard → News → Events → Follow Us
+- **Right two-thirds:** rotates every 10 seconds through Leaderboard → News → Events → Follow Us.
+The Events section has its own internal rotation too — 3 events per page, then a "see more" QR page — if there are more than 3 events to show.

 If a panel (weather, news, or leaderboard) fails to load, it shows a short message and, if you've set an error report link, a QR code linking to it.

+## Auto update

+Every 30 minutes (and once shortly after boot), the dashboard checks this GitHub repository for new commits.
+If it finds one, it pulls the latest code, reinstalls dependencies if needed, and restarts itself automatically — no manual `git pull` required once it's deployed.

+`setup.sh` configures the passwordless permission this needs automatically.
+It only runs if the folder is an actual git checkout (which it will be if you installed via `setup.sh`), and does nothing if there's no internet connection at check time.

 ## Auto shutdown